-You'll find a direct link to the Pathology Tests Explained website embedded in the pathology results pages of your record.
+You'll find a direct link to the Pathology Tests Explained website embedded in the pathology results pages of your My Health Record and the my health app.

 Click on the link to find information about what your tests are investigating or measuring and what your results can tell your doctor.